bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/optimized-one-page-checkout.md

 Cornerstone includes a SCSS file that styles the Optimized Checkout page.
 In your local installation, this file is located at <span class="fn">`cornerstone/assets/scss/optimized-checkout.scss`</span>.

-You can access the most recent version of this file in the [Cornerstone repository](https://github.com/bigcommerce/cornerstone/blob/master/assets/scss/optimized-checkout.scss) (Github).
+You can access the most recent version of this file in the [Cornerstone repository](https://github.com/bigcommerce/cornerstone/blob/master/assets/scss/optimized-checkout.scss).
 All themes share the same stylesheet for the Optimized One-Page checkout, even those not based on Cornerstone, so this stylesheet applies universally across Stencil themes.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--error">